Antifreeze plays an important role in your cooling system.

 As a result, These coolants are cheaper than the longer life technologies and, do not achieve the same corrosion protection.

 There is still one factor that can reduce the effectiveness of antifreeze and that is the quality of the water.
 As a result, High levels of calcium and magnesium in tap water, can lead to deposits and scale build up.
 Consequently, It is advisable to use distilled water in the cooling system rather than tap water.

 What is the difference between coolant and antifreeze?

-Antifreeze is a concentrated product and has to be diluted for use.
+- Antifreeze is a concentrated product and has to be diluted.
 The diluted liquid is usually called coolant.

 How do I find out what type of coolant should be in my car?